 In 1719, Thomas Coke, the Earl of Leicester himself became an owner of the book till 1759.
 The best part about Codex Leicester was purchased by Thomas Coke at a price that was the highest selling price of the book at that time and since then it has always remained the most expensive book in the world, ever!

 The Codex was then purchased at an auction from the Leicester estate in 1980, the person who purchased it was a wealthy industrialist and renowned art collector Armand Hammer and he purchased it for $5.1 million ( $16 million according to present rates).
 This book was later named Codex Hammer.
-As Hammer commissioned Leonardo Da Vinci scholar, Dr. Carlo Pedretti to get the loose pages together and compile the whole book in to its original form.
-Then for next 7 years he translated pages into English language and the project got completed in 1987.
+As Hammer commissioned Leonardo Da Vinci scholar, Dr Carlo Pedretti to get the loose pages together and compile the whole book into its original form.
+Then for the next 7 years, he translated pages into the English language and the project got completed in 1987.

-Then Bill Gates, everyone’s favorite billionaire, purchased this book on November 11 in 1994 at a whopping cost of $30, 802, 500 in an auction conducted by Christie’s, and after this the price paid by Thomas Coke became the second highest selling price and Bill Gates again was able to maintain the title of the world’s most expensive book for Codex Leicester .
+Then Bill Gates, everyone’s favourite billionaire, purchased this book on November 11 in 1994 at a whopping cost of $30, 802, 500 in an auction conducted by Christie’s, and after this, the price paid by Thomas Coke became the second-highest selling price and Bill Gates again was able to maintain the title of the world’s most expensive book for Codex Leicester.